Shaping up nicely: Two domes provide ample fertilizer storage, product separation for one company in the U.S.

 Domes store a large volume in a smaller footprint, stacking product deeper and taking up less property at the site.
 While some customers require three to five warehouses to store product, one dome will likely accommodate the same amount of material.
 Dome engineers are experts on stored products and will help customers determine how much product can be safely stored within a structure.

 Domes can also be engineered with innovative load-in systems that ensure pile depths are within the appropriate parameters for product integrity.
 This is especially important for more volatile forms of ammonium nitrate.

+The preceding is an excerpt from a feature published in the July/August issue of World Fertilizer.
+For the full text, click here.
 For information on additional benefits, like strength, foundation options, moisture protection, fire prevention, material-handling solutions, and cost savings, click here to download the full article.